DeKalb Medical offeres radiation therapy in radiation centers at both the North Decatur and Hillandale campuses.

-- RapidArc® technology delivers image-guided IMRT very quickly, in a single rotation of the treatment machine around the patient.
+RapidArc® technology - a method that delivers image-guided IMRT very quickly, in a single rotation of treatment machine around the patient.
 These treatments involve the use of precisely shaped beams that target the tumor and minimize exposure of surrounding healthy tissues.

-- Three-Dimensional Computerized Radiation Therapy (3D CRT) – uses CT scans to find all parts of the tumor and to select the best angles for the radiation beams to reduce radiation dose to surrounding healthy tissues.
+Three-Dimensional Computerized Radiation Therapy (3-D CRT) - uses CT scans to find all parts of the tumor and to select the best angles for the radiation beams, reducing the radiation dose to surrounding healthy tissues.